-The zoning has changed from Residential C to General Residential Zone 2 since the permit was granted in 1999.
+The zoning has changed several times since the permit was granted in 1999.

-Since the issue of the original permit, Amendment C125 to the Monash Planning Scheme has been adopted by Council in February 2017 and the State initiated Amendment VC110 has been implemented.
-In accordance with Council's decision on 28 February 2017, the changes proposed in Amendment C125 are to be considered with any new development.
+Since the issue of the original permit, the State initiated Amendment VC110 has been gazetted as of March 2017 and Amendment C125 Part 2 to the Monash Planning Scheme was approved November 2019.

 The changes introduced by Amendment VC110 are mandatory to the consideration of a development.
 The table below outlines compliance with Amendment VC110;